ivaleraM/GLFM/docs/README.md

 -----------

 This code implements inference for an Indian Buffet process with heterogeneous observations.
 The core code is in C++.
-User interfaces in both Matlab and Python are provided.
+User interfaces for both MATLAB and PYTHON are provided.

 You can find some demos of GLFM in action in the demos folder.